 Apparently, Dorr Eugene Felt (right) and his sponsor Robert Tarrant also shared an interest in fishing :-)

-Dorr Felt was educated in the schools of his native county until his fifteenth year, when he left home to make a place in the world for himself.
-By the age of 15, he was working in a local Beloit machine shop where his mechanical bend was nurtured and rewarded.
-When around 1882 he moved to the nearest "big town", Chicago, to secure employment and advance his keen interest in machine design, he had only 50 cents in his pocket.
+Dorr Felt was educated in the schools of his native county.
+By the age of 14, he was working apprentice in a local Beloit machine shop, where his mechanical bend was nurtured and rewarded.
+In 1880 he left home to make a place in the world for himself, having only 50 cents in his pocket.
+He moved to the nearest "big town", Chicago, to secure employment and advance his keen interest in machine design.

 In Chicago he started work with the Pullman Company on a maintenance crew, eventually being promoted to foreman, a job which he left to become a sewing machine salesman.
 The life of a traveling salesman was not to be and he soon returned to his love of machines, taking a position with Ostrander and Huke at a machine shop that used planing machines to cut metal to varying depths.

 During all of these early jobs Felt had been interested in inventions and had worked on a number of ideas, including an elevator and some thoughts on calculating machines.
 The calculating machine Felt had in mind was based on some of the mechanisms used by the planing machines.
 These ideas did not go unnoticed and Felt was approached by A. B. Lawther who offered him a place to work in return for shares in any resulting inventions.
 Felt took Lawther up on his offer and by 1885 he had produced a working model of his calculating machine, that will be later on called the Comptometer and will make him a famous and rich man.